Yuriibe/RestHound/README.md

 ---

+## 🛠️ Planned Features

+These are features under consideration or in progress:

+- 🧾 Support for custom headers (e.g. tokens, User-Agent)
+- 🔄 JSON/CSV output formats

 ## 🛡️ Disclaimer

 This tool is intended for **authorized testing**, research, and educational use only.
 Do not scan or probe systems without explicit permission.